 Fibrous tissue refers to benign, firmer tissue in the breasts.
 It may cause a feeling of bumps or lumps, but they are completely normal in this circumstance.
 Development of fibrous tissue may happen well after puberty and it can change the overall shape and size of the breasts.
 Most women have some amount of fibrous tissue, but some genetically will have more than others.
 This may cause a slight change in size, but patients a more likely to notice that their breasts may feel firmer, or they may feel a lump.

-Breast growth in your early 20s if often nothing to worry about.
+Breast growth in your early 20s is often nothing to worry about.
 Many women welcome the change and enjoy their fuller, womanly breasts.
-For patients who feel like their breasts are simply too small or underdeveloped can still obtain breast enlargement through breast augmentation surgery with Dr. Scott Blyer at Cameo Surgery Center.
+Patients who feel like their breasts are simply too small or underdeveloped can still obtain breast enlargement through breast augmentation surgery with Dr. Scott Blyer at Cameo Surgery Center.
 Saline implants are suitable for patients 18 years old and above.
 Silicone implants are approved for women 22 and older.
-This is due to the natural development cycle of the breast related things.
+This is due to the natural development cycle of breast-related things.